profzeller/wwc2025/content/cyber-for-beginners/day1/03b-risk-thinking-likelihood-impact.md

 # Risk Thinking (Likelihood × Impact)

-## Learning objectives
+## Big idea
-By the end of this section, participants will be able to:

-- Explain risk as a decision model (not a feeling)
-- Use a simple risk rubric (likelihood × impact) to prioritize controls
-- Teach beginners to reason about trade-offs
+Security work is about **risk decisions**.
+You cannot fix everything at once, so you choose what matters most.

-## Core model
+## Simple model
 **Risk = Likelihood × Impact**

-- Likelihood: how probable is the event?
+- Likelihood: How probable is it?
-- Impact: if it happens, how bad is it?
+- Impact: If it happens, how bad is it?

-## Practical examples (use your environment)
-Pick a familiar environment (school lab, small business, campus IT).

-### Scenario A
-A shared admin password exists on multiple systems.
+## Why this helps
+Two problems can feel scary, but one might be far more likely—or far more damaging.

+## Practice (10 minutes)
+Rate each scenario using:

-- Likelihood:
+- Likelihood: Low / Medium / High
-- Impact:
+- Impact: Low / Medium / High
-- One control to reduce likelihood:
-- One control to reduce impact:

-### Scenario B
+Then decide which you would handle first.

-Backups exist, but restore has never been tested.
+1. Backups exist, but nobody has tested restoring them.

-- Likelihood:
-- Impact:
+2. Staff reuse passwords across multiple accounts.
+3. A public website is missing updates and patches.

+Write:

+- Scenario with highest priority:
-- One control to reduce likelihood:
+- One control that reduces likelihood:
-- One control to reduce impact:
+- One control that reduces impact:

-## Teaching tip
-Beginners learn faster when you keep the discussion anchored to:

-- “What are we protecting?”
-- “What could go wrong?”
-- “What’s the simplest control that moves the needle?”